Statistics (YTD)

 Using this definition on our asset we see for example:

-• During the last 3 years, the downside deviation is 2.4%, which is lower, thus better than the value of 5% from the benchmark.
+• During the last 3 years, the maximum reduction from previous high is -9 days, which is higher, thus better than the value of -9.8 days from the benchmark.

 MaxDuration: